JOB FOR

 Relevance:

-Clients often need alternative remediation options in remote areas without a power source and solar-powered physical extraction systems are a perfect option for the southwest in porous the right lithologic conditions.
+Clients often need alternative remediation options in remote areas without a power source.
+A solar powered soil vapor extraction is a perfect option for the southwest in porous and the right lithologic conditions.

 Eddy County, New Mexico